Bambir: Second Generation

 Narek (son of Jag) and Arman (son of Robert Kocharyan, an original member of "Angin Qarer"), friends since birth, grew up in Gyumri in the creative environment built by their fathers and community.
 They picked up the guitar and bass at a very young age.
 They met Arik (flute) when they were nine years old, and their trio began jamming and performing on their own.
 In 1999-2000 they travelled to Los Angeles and New York, and even recorded an album (never released) in California but had to return to Armenia, and school.
 Ashot Korganyan joined them on drums in 2001.
 As the boys grew up in Gyumri they became better musicians and started playing more and more.
 The four-piece returned to Los Angeles in 2007, and Ashot left the band upon their return.
 That same year, the now trio travelled to Shoushi in Artsakh for a music festival and Narek, Arman, and Arik met Vardan, originally from Vanadzor, Lori region.
 They continue to work with Jag.

 The band's notoriety grew as they finished university and continued to gig, and they started to attract international attention.
-They played in Moscow, Paris, Istanbul, Beirut, Georgia, and all over Armenia, placing third in 2010's Eurovoice Competition.
+They played in Moscow, Paris, Istanbul, Beirut, Tbilisi, and all over Armenia, placing third in 2010's Eurovoice Competition in Athens.
 They made the decision to make a go of breaking into the European market, and moved to Dublin in January 2012.
 Their incredible musicianship and intense energy on-stage made them stand out immediately, and it wasn't long before they were booked for festivals like KnockanStockan, No Place Like Dome, Body&Soul, and Electric Picnic, as well as special events like launches and Tower Records' 19th birthday.
 They became known for their relentless gigging, sometimes playing 3 shows/night- their final performances in Dublin, 2012 were on Arthur's Day when they played 3 times in The Mercantile, The Stag's Head, and The Sweeney Mongrel.
 State called them "Ireland's hairiest and hardest working band," featuring them as part of their 2012 Electric Picnic coverage.
 They appeared on Near FM, Radio Nova 100FM (Ireland), Dublin City FM, and WDAR.
 While much of their live sets in Ireland are in English, they continue to perform and write songs in the Armenian language as well.

+They toured in the United States in 2016-2017 (Austin, Chicago, Los Angeles, New York, Washington,..) performing at SXSW and the notorious The Viper Room.

 The band has recorded with international musicians like Dietmar Bonnen.

-They have been based in Ireland as of January 2012.
 They write and perform their own music written by Narek and Arik, and are known for their vibrant stage presence in their live shows and unique sound.

+From 2019, they’ve embraced the unique sound of Mar Margaryan’s qanun, reputed for her avant-garde way of playing and her diverse collaborations with notorious artists.
+Together they keep experimenting and revisiting Armenian folk.

+Since 2017, Narek and Vardan have been playing as well as a power duo called “ Freedom is Expensive”.